top of page

 • Inventory might be moved.

-• Counters are very familiar with items being counted.
+• Counters are very familiar with the items being counted.

 Count Sheet Method

-Inventory count sheets are often the better way to go.
-The computer system generates the count sheets, and we then count the inventory and compare it to the system records.
-Counters take the sheets, count the items, record what is counted, and then return the sheets with the information.
-Count sheets are often generated by bin location, aisle, rack, or other logical flow.
+Count sheets are frequently the preferred method.
+The computer system produces these sheets, which we use to tally the inventory and match it against system records.
+Counters take the sheets, tally the items, document the counts, and then return the sheets with the recorded data.
+Count sheets are typically organized by bin location, aisle, rack, or another logical sequence.

 Counting Sheet